mackoo13/popsicle/docs/algorithm/lore_preprocessing.md

 ## LORE Parser

 LORE source codes are missing array allocation and initialization.
-This script attempts to generate missing code and make it runnable by Wombat.
+This script attempts to generate missing code and make it runnable by Popsicle.
 This includes:

 * finding global parameters which need to be initialized to run the program, i.e. number of loop iterations.
 Their values are meant to be specified at compilation time.
 * estimating necessary array sizes based on array references in code